lelderbe/node-nodejs-minishell/README.md

 npm start -- --username=your_username
 ```

-Minishell uses some color output, if color text is not readable for you, you can disable colors with: **--colors=disable**
+Minishell uses some color output, if color text is not readable for you,
+you can disable colors with: **--colors=disable**

-## Inside minishell available commands:
+## Available commands:

 -   help - show all commands